Design and Technology

-At the end of their time at BBS children should have a creative and inventive understanding of design.
-They will be able to assess and evaluate their own and others work and have the skills to adapt their ideas if something is not effective.
+At the end of their time at BBS children should have a creative and inventive understanding of design and a high level of vocabulary.
+They will be able to assess and evaluate their own and others’ work and have the skills to adapt their ideas if something is not effective.

-Design Technology is monitored by the subject leader throughout the year in the form of book monitoring, looking at outcomes and pupil interviews to discuss their learning and understanding and establish the impact of the teaching taking place.
+Design Technology will be monitored by the subject leader throughout the year in the form of book monitoring, looking at outcomes and pupil interviews to discuss their learning and understanding and establish the impact of the teaching taking place.